 Challenges to having urbanized barred owls neighbors- Barred owls listed under the Federal Migratory Bird Treaty Act.
 This means it is illegal to take, kill, maim, or harm the owls or their eggs, as well as damage, cut down, or kill their nest tree without a permit.
 Despite the law, some have found it entertaining to shoot fireworks at them.
 Others, under the belief that barred owls eat cats and dogs, try to shoot them.
 In 2016, careless developers removed a substantial part of their habitat (25,000 square feet of mature trees & leaf surface area) prior to getting approval from the city for a parking lot.
 The city later denied their application for the parking lot.
 Their reckless actions were felt immediately killing one of the immature owls.
 Whereas before various raptor pairs had enough space to live harmoniously & proved crucial to this urban ecosystem, by 2018 constantly at war to kill each other off.

-Though it is challenging, midtowners happily navigate these challenges to preserve Owlbert & Sofie’s place, as well as educate ourselves & the community about midtown's beautiful urbanized barred owl family.
+Media links above cover a plethora of challenges & responsibilities that accompany having protected raptors as neighbors.
+Though challenging, We happily navigate these challenges to preserve Owlbert & Sofie’s habitat, as well as educate the community about urbanized barred owls throughout the city of Tulsa.